 - 1. Analytics Dashboard: Configure settings for adjusting the display of heatmap and graphs in the SPoT Analytics dashboard. - 2.
-Location Algorithm: Configure SPoT location algorithm settings such as number APs to use for location calculation, outlier definition and algorithm sensitivity. - 3.
+SPoT Location Algorithm: Configure the SPoT location algorithm type. - 3.
+SPoT Location Algorithm parameters: Configure SPoT location algorithm settings such as number APs to use for location calculation, outlier definition and algorithm sensitivity. - 4.
 AP Reporting Interval: Configure the AP reporting interval in seconds.
-Refer to AP Reporting Interval on page 165. - 4.
+Refer to AP Reporting Interval on page 153. - 5.
 Cache: Configure the number of days for retaining the detected device locations in cache, to reduce memory utilization.
-Refer to Cache on page 166. - Privacy: Set whether hashing of MAC addresses is performed.
-Refer to Privacy on page 167.
+Refer to Cache on page 154.

-NOTE See Advanced Configuration Options for detailed information on configuring these options.
+See Advanced Configuration Options Overview on page 127 for detailed information on configuring these options.

-Figure 105: Managing configuration settings for a venue
+FIGURE 106 Managing configuration settings for a venue